Germanic and Slavic Languages and Literatures Major, B.A.–Central European Studies Concentration

 Central European courses range from basic language instruction to advanced research in the cultures of Poland, Ukraine, the Czech Republic, and their regional neighbors.
 These offerings focus on modern literature, film and new media, visual art, and cultural theory.
 Courses situate Central European subject matter within its broadest global contexts.
 Carolina also offers for rising sophomores and beyond an extensive portfolio of study abroad options in Eastern and Central Europe.

-Many Carolina students complement their Central European degrees with second majors in different fields.
+Many Carolina students complement their Central European degree with second majors in different fields.
 By combining Central European studies with a social or natural science major, Carolina graduates certify their balanced mastery of all that the liberal arts model embodies: qualitative critique, qualitative analysis, literacy in global cultures, and regional knowledge with vital relevance to current events.

 Student Learning Outcomes